storybuilder-org/StoryCAD/ROADMAP.md

 The other is to trace the status of the Windows 10 fix and schedule according.

-### Sidebar index for StoryBuilder User Manual

-One serious problem with the documentation is the lack of user-friendly index.
-We've looked at several options, but the one we think works best is a sidebar index which is always visible.
-We're working on this for the next release (issue # xxx).

 ### Codebase cleanup (#439)

 The codebase cleanup from  previous release continues.
 For consistency